ControlSystemStudio/phoebus/core/formula/doc/index.rst

 **subArray([VNumberArray | VStringArray] array, VNumber fromIndex, VNumber toIndex)** -
 Returns a VNumberArray or VStringArray that is a sub-array defined by the fromIndex and toIndex.
 The indexes must be valid, e.g. fromIndex > 0, fromIndex < toIndex etc.

+**arrayRangeOf(VNumberArray array)** - Returns a Display Range of the given array This includes the display min, max

+**arrayStats(VNumberArray array)** - Returns a VStatistic with the statistical information of the given array This includes the average, min, max, and element count